Site icon KAOHONGSHU

 https://discoverchinese.tumblr.com/post/63902496202/which-flashcard-program-pleco-vs-anki (October 13, 2013)

-While other learners may prefer Anki for the many options it offers.
-Maybe you want to create your own deck of grammar points or make a set of particular phrases to prepare for your Chinese oral exam.
+For me this sums up my own experience quite nicely.
+Although other learners may prefer Anki for the many options it offers.
+In case you’d like to create your own deck of grammar points for instance, or make a set of particular phrases to prepare for your Chinese oral exam.
 Maybe you prefer your own examples to those Pleco offers.
-Maybe you want to use your personal notes.
+Maybe you want to use your personal notes (this is also a Pleco feature).
 Once you’ve discovered how to make proper use of Anki, you can make any deck you want:

 Other programs may have functions Anki lack (such as creating flashcards directly from dictionaries or automatically adding sentences), but no other program beats Anki when it comes to versatility.
 You can use it for anything you like, you can customize anything you like and if you aren’t a programming maven yourself, there will be others who might have already written the plugin providing the extra features you require.